Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Discussion

 A second possible departure from our model assumptions is Poisson sampling of the supernova population.
 For $M_* \sim 2\times 10^5$ M$_\odot$ the number of CCSN is $\sim$2000 and the number of SN Ia is $\sim$200.
-If the reservoir is fully mixed then Poisson fluctuations would produce only minor variations in the enrichment history, at least at the high metallicity end of the MDF.
+If the reservoir is fully mixed, as appears to be a reasonable assumption for ancient dwarf galaxies \citep[see][]{escala:2018}, then Poisson fluctuations would produce only minor variations in the enrichment history, at least at the high metallicity end of the MDF.
 However, if the galaxy is divided into smaller zones that do not efficiently share metals with each other then the number of supernovae that contribute to the composition of any given star is smaller.
-In this scenario the high metallicity tail of the MDF could be populated by stars that happened to be enriched by unusually large numbers of supernovae, most likely SN Ia because of their smaller numbers and larger Fe yield per supernova.
-In principle this scenario could be tested by measuring stochastic fluctuations in element ratios, following the arguments presented by \cite{griffith:2022}.
-While stochastic sampling may be a small effect in \EriII, it is likely to be more important in lower mass UFDs where the total number of CCSN and SN Ia may be small.
+In this scenario, the high metallicity tail of the MDF could be populated by stars that happened to be enriched by unusually large numbers of supernovae -- most likely SN Ia because of their smaller numbers and larger Fe yield per supernova, though stochastic sampling of the IMF at late times when the SFR is low may also contribute to fluctuations in the number of CCSNe.
+In principle this scenario could be tested by measuring stochastic fluctuations in element ratios, following the arguments presented by \cite{griffith:2023}.
+While stochastic sampling may be a small effect in this study of \EriII, it is likely to be more important in lower mass UFDs where the total number of CCSN and SN Ia may be smaller and in analyses that involve additional element ratios \citep[e.g.,][]{alexander:2023}.

-Either of these scenarios would require additional degrees of freedom to model.
-If it remains consistent with future data, the parsimony of the 4-parameter one-zone model is an argument in its favor.